intelowlproject/GreedyBear/docs/source/Contribute.md

 cp env_file_postgres_template env_file_postgres
 cd ..
 ```
+Please create a new branch based on the **develop** branch that contains the most recent changes.
+This is mandatory.
 `git checkout -b myfeature develop`

 Then we strongly suggest to configure [pre-commit](https://github.com/pre-commit/pre-commit) to force linters on every commits you perform: